anza-xyz/solana-pay/docs/src/core/WALLET_INTEGRATION.md

 ## Deep linking

-Wallet providers building for mobile or wearable devices are encouraged to register their app as a handler for the Solana Pay URI scheme.
+Wallet providers building for mobile or wearable devices are encouraged to register their app as a handler for the Solana Pay URL scheme `solana:`.

 For example, when a payment request is presented as a QR code, the payer should ideally be able to read the code using the native scanning capability of their device and have the appropriate wallet open with the transaction prefilled.